BG3-Community-Library-Team/bg3-community/Tutorials/dialogue-files-tutorial.md

 I generally use apples.
 Dunno why!
 You can use any other word you'd like, as long as it's not a proper tag in the code.

 A little tip: You can use this technique to very quickly copy or delete sections of code in other files, too, like the CharacterVisuals files.

 Once you've copied the effect components you need to, I recommend pasting them into a separate file while you're working on them.
-You will need to do this if you plan on using my Dialogue Timeline Updater, by the way!
+You will need to do this if you plan on using my Dialogue Timeline Updater!

 #### Updating cloned effect components

 **Updating the PhaseIndex:**

 The first thing you want to do when adding new effect components is to update their PhaseIndex.
 You can do so via "replace all" commands in your code editor.
-You can  use the "change all occurences" function in VSCode by right clicking on a highlighted line of code.

 To update the PhaseIndex, replace the existing PhaseIndex line: